The AI Marketing Playbook 2026: What Actually Works

 The catch?
 Your CRM data needs to be clean.
 Garbage in, garbage out.
 No AI fixes a contact database full of duplicates and outdated job titles.

 Fix your data hygiene first.
 Then turn on predictive scoring.
-This is the order.
-Do not reverse it.
+In that order.

 Personalization at Scale: Finally Real, Still Hard